Our Rack Caging

 Here's our typical caging set-up for adult leopards.
-For breeding we house 1 male with 3-4 females.
+For breeding we house one male with 1-2 females.

 Note the components: